Book 1 Preview — WealthWise Kids Adventures

 What a grown-up recognizes

 Information asymmetry as competitive advantage.
 The cost of inattention.
-A neighborhood economy with visible inefficiencies and the gap between what people see and what they act on.
+A local economy with visible inefficiencies and the gap between what people see and what they act on.

 Same story.
 Different layer.
 Both are real.